Short Bio

 At this time Annie also began exploring her Latina culture.
 Inspired at first by the feminine in Catholic iconography she discovered the indigenous value hidden within the images.
 Annie continues to research and depict her connection to Mexican culture in her work.
 Her art is inspired by nature and her Mexican heritage.

+Annie has many disciplines that range from book binding, printmaking, ceramics, sewing, beading, egg tempera, gouache and drawing.
 She’s had a successful art business that provided color consultation, faux finishing and murals to both public and private clients.

 Annie has shown her work in group exhibitions and solo shows in Hawaii, California, Oregon, New Mexico and Guatemala.
+Her work is in private collections internationally.

 Resume / CV